What Is Pickleball And Why Is It Over-taking Tennis?

 Although pickleball is commonly played on a tennis court, an actual dedicated pickleball court is much smaller than a tennis court.

-Where tennis courts are 78ft by 27ft - a pickleball court is much smaller in scale.
-Stand alone pickleball courts span 44ft long by 20ft wide and don’t have separate doubles lines like in tennis or badminton.
+Where tennis courts are 78 feet by 27 feet, a pickleball court is much smaller in scale.
+Stand-alone pickleball courts span 44 feet long by 20 feet wide and don’t have separate doubles lines; like in tennis.